JumajiCa/CTE/README.md

 # ✨ CTE. - The One And Only 'Cringe Text Editor' ✨

-- This is just my horrible rendition of the really well put tutorial series created by [Snaptoken](ttps://github.com/snaptoken/kilo-src) on Github in which he goes about how he put together a text editor called 'Kilo'.
+- This is just my horrible rendition of the really well put tutorial series created by [Snaptoken](https://github.com/snaptoken/kilo-src) on Github in which he goes about how he put together a text editor called 'Kilo'.

-> Rest, but not in peace.
+> Rest, but not in peace. - Cringe and Me, Circa 2021.

 ## Instalation

-- If for some ungodly reason you actually want to give this text editor a shot despite its name and the introduction that I gave it at the top of this repository, well, you're just as far gone as it gets, so here are the instruction.
+- If for some ungodly reason you actually want to give this text editor a shot despite its name and the introduction that I gave it at the top of this repository, well, you're just as far gone as it gets, so here are the instructions.

 ### Unix And Unix - Like Systems